 In a survival situation, you could be called upon to walk a great distance over uneven terrain.
 You might be required to run for your life.
 You could be in a situation in which you must evade someone who would do you harm.
 There might be snow or mud up to your knees.
 You might be doing all of these things while carrying a small child.

 If you are a survivor (which you are, or you wouldn’t be reading this website) you will grit your teeth and do what you have to do, no matter what happens to be on your feet.
-But, running, walking, crouching, jumping, climbing or hiking: all of these would be a whole lot easier in practical footwear.
+But, running, walking, crouching, jumping, climbing, or hiking: all of these would be a whole lot easier in practical footwear.

 During a survival situation, it’s interesting to note the things that stick in people’s minds.
 We can learn from the odd little tidbits they report after the fact.
 While surviving in high heels is difficult, it can be done if you are determined and adaptable, as the following stories confirm.

 A champion athlete from Norway recounts her long walk for help after escaping her submerged vehicle.
-After her car plunged 20 metres into an icy fjord, Ellen Annette Gutubakken cheated death by slinking out of the plunging vehicle, swimming ashore, and trudging through a snow storm in high heels.
+After her car plunged 20 meters into an icy fjord, Ellen Annette Gutubakken cheated death by slinking out of the plunging vehicle, swimming ashore, and trudging through a snowstorm in high heels.

 Having spent some time working on offshore rigs, Gutubakkken said she was used to being underwater.
 She climbed into the back seat and out through the boot.
 “I was pulled down by the undertow but managed to make it up to the surface.”

 She had cleared the first stage of her great escape but still knew she needed to act fast to avoid hypothermia in her drenched dungarees and a thin sweater.
 First, she climbed gingerly up the steep stony bank in her high heels, testing every rock along the way to ensure she didn’t lose her footing.
 When she reached the top, she felt elated but knew she wasn’t yet safe.
-The road was desolate, snow flurried and fell, and she couldn’t tell where the nearest houses lay.
+The road was desolate, snow flurried, and fell, and she couldn’t tell where the nearest houses lay.

 First, she walked in one direction but soon changed her mind and turned around.
 Swinging her arms like windmills to stay warm, she wandered into a pitch-black tunnel. ” I started to feel my way along the wall but suddenly I noticed there was a ditch at the edge.
 I had to go by sounds, with my arms stretched out in front of me,” she told Stavanger Aftenblad.

 More tunnels awaited, and she counted them all to ensure she’d be able to trace her steps back to the point where she’d driven off the road, she told the newspaper.
 After walking for around three kilometers, she saw lights in a house on a steep hill above the road.
 (Source)

 Julie Mulligan of Drayton Valley, Alberta, concedes she maintained a high profile while leading a Rotary Club exchange trip to Kaduna, Nigeria, in 2009.
 She appeared on a local TV show, and soon after kidnappers dragged her out of her host’s car.
 Held nearly two weeks, hobbling around on the high heels she wore when snatched, Ms. Mulligan “had some really dark moments.”
 (Source)

 The Boeing website recommends practical footwear.
 “Opt for closed-toed shoes with secure laces or straps.
-Leave the flip-flops, sandals or high-heel shoes in your luggage.
+Leave the flip-flops, sandals, or high-heel shoes in your luggage.
 In fact, high heels can puncture an escape slide.
 In an emergency, you’ll be asked to remove high heels.”
-Can you imagine walking barefoot through the debris of a crash?
+Also, can you imagine walking barefoot through the debris of a crash?

 From a survival point of view, it’s always recommended to stash a pair of sturdy walking shoes in your vehicle and in your “get-home bag”.
 But there are some situations in which that might not be enough.
 If you are involved in an automobile accident, you might not have time to access the bag in your trunk, as in the example above where the athlete’s vehicle was submerged.
 I always wear sensible shoes while driving and slip on my party shoes when I arrive at my destination.

 If you were assaulted, I feel safe in guaranteeing you that a polite request for your attacker to wait while you don practical shoes would be denied.
 Part of preparedness is always being ready for even the most unlikely event.
 Footwear that allows you to move quickly and without the risk of injury is vital.

-1.)
-Run like heck in your fancy shoes.
+- Run like heck in your fancy shoes.
 The risk is that you will sprain, or even worse, break your ankle.
 Anyone who has ever watched a horror movie knows that in many survival situations, particularly when someone is pursuing you, a crippling injury can mean certain death.

-2.)
-Try to break off the heel.
+- Try to break off the heel.
 There are some downsides.
 First, it isn’t easy to do, and time may be of the essence.
 Secondly, the sole of the shoe is formed to have the support of a heel.
 It is definitely not going to be comfortable, but it may be better than tottering around the forest in stilettos.
-The easiest way to break off a heel is to rest the heel on a table top or other flat surface and deliver hard sharp blows to the back of the shoe.
+The easiest way to break off a heel is to rest the heel on a tabletop or other flat surface and deliver hard sharp blows to the back of the shoe.

-3.)
+- Go barefoot.
 You can remove your shoes altogether, depending on the weather and terrain, but this puts you at risk of stepping on something that might cut your foot, or worse, puncture it.
 If you have broken glass or a rusty nail in your foot, chances are, you won’t be moving too quickly.

 Just because a shoe is flat, by the way, doesn’t mean that it’s a good bet for survival.
-Some of the dainty little flats out there have such thin, flimsy soles, that they are only slightly better than fuzzy slippers.
+Some of the dainty little ballerina flats out there have such thin, flimsy soles, that they are only slightly better than fuzzy slippers.